 Johnson ranks fifth in the Forbes List of The Highest-Paid Athletes with earnings of $22 million annually.
 He is a major investor in the MLB franchise Los Angeles Dodgers and the WNBA franchise Los Angeles Sparks.
 He was also a part owner of the Lakers for several years before he sold his stocks.

-Johnson’s estimated net worth is projected to be between $500 million and $600 million.
+Johnson’s estimated net worth is projected to be around $600 million.
 His shares at the hugely successful franchise LA Dodgers of the MLB yields him a good amount of fortune while he also receives a good amount of pay as the President of Basketball Operations at the Lakers.
 He is also a great entrepreneur and has made millions from his business deals.

 |Age||Source of Wealth|